HOW TO REDUCE STRESS & ACHIEVE ACADEMIC GOALS WITH THE ACADEMIC PLANNER

 3. Find a study playlist that inspires you!

-Students, teachers, bloggers and a lot of us collect notes, to-dos, important dates and more on random slips of paper.
+Students, teachers, bloggers, and a lot of us collect notes, to-dos, important dates, and more on random slips of paper.
 To avoid anything slipping through the cracks, track all of this info in one place: your Academic Planner.
-That way, you can see it all at a glance, stay organized and stress less about forgetting something.
+That way, you can see it all at a glance, stay organized, and stress less about forgetting something.
 Organization often leads to relaxation.

 7. Tap into motivation through personalization!

 From high school to college and grad school, there’s a lot to keep track of!
 That’s where the power of planning comes in; without it, things can feel overwhelming.
 Break your goals down by quarter or semester; make a realistic plan to meet those goals; then, get organized to make it easier to follow your plan.
-The first step is getting started.